Back to Blogs

 Pool-based Sampling

 Pool-based sampling is a popular method used in active learning to select the most informative examples for labeling.
-In this approach, a pool of unlabeled data is created, and the model selects the most informative examples from this pool to be labeled by an expert or a human annotator.
+This approach creates a pool of unlabeled data, and the model selects the most informative examples from this pool to be labeled by an expert or a human annotator.

-The newly labeled examples are then used to retrain the model, and the process is repeated until the desired level of model performance is achieved.
+The newly labeled examples are then used to retrain the model, which is repeated until the desired level of model performance is achieved.
 Pool-based sampling can be further categorized into uncertainty sampling, query-by-committee, and density-weighted sampling.
 We will discuss these in the next section.
-For now, let’s look at the advantages and disadvantages of pool-based sampling.
+Let’s look at the advantages and disadvantages of pool-based sampling.

 Pool-based sampling method